Ev3rPalestine/Parasort/README.md

 #### - Custom Parameters

-    -c, --custom-params PARAM - Custom parameters to search for
+    -cp, --custom-params PARAM - Custom parameters to search for (comma or space separated)

     -f, --custom-params-file FILE - File with custom parameters (one per line)